JasonMorgan/JasonMorgan.github.io/_posts/2020-12-06-multi-cluster-linkerd.md

 ## Linking, or Exporting, a Service

-When we decide we want to share a service between clusters with linkerd we need to let linkerd know which services to mirror.
+When we decide we want to share a service between clusters we need to let Linkerd know which services to mirror.
 We do that with `mirror.linkerd.io/exported=true` label, alternatively if you'd like to modify the key you can find it on the `links.multicluster.linkerd.io` object in the linkerd-multicluster namespace.

 ```bash
 # You'll only need to run this on the workloads in one cluster.
 I ran it on workload2